What's an Omniglot?

 Our Teachers

 Laura Healy started Omniglots because she wanted a place for Barrington kids (including her own!) to learn languages.
-She has a master's degree in romance languages and literatures from Harvard, and she teaches in the writing program at the Harvard Extension School.
+She has a master's degree in Romance Languages and Literatures from Harvard, and she teaches in the writing program at the Harvard Extension School.
 As an undergraduate at Brown, Laura studied translation, and she translates poetry and children's books from Spanish into English.
 Before the pandemic, she and her family spent three years in Germany, where she learned about European language pedagogy and different approaches to raising multilingual children.

 Amrita